-Accordingly, based on the documents of record, specifically the RIF Authorization letter eliminating specific positions at NPU and the affidavit of Ms. Rathinasmy, I find that Employee's entire competitive level was properly abolished and Agency was not required to rank or rate Employee according to the rules specified in D.C.
+Accordingly, based on the documents of record, specifically the RIF Authorization letter eliminating specific positions at NPU and the affidavit of Ms. Rathinasmy, I find that Employee was in a single person competitive level and that her competitive level was properly abolished and Agency was not required to rank or rate Employee according to the rules specified in D.C.
 Official Code § 1-624.08(d) pertaining to multiple-person competitive levels when it implemented the instant RIF.
 For this reason, Agency was not required to provide Employee with one round of lateral competition.